CloudBoost/developers/en/queues/basic.md

 #Deleting a message

-To delete a message from the Queue, you need to call the deleteMessage method of the `CB.CloudQueue` instance.
+To delete a message from the Queue, you need to call the deleteMessage method of the <span class="tut-snippet">CB.CloudQueue</span> instance.

 ==JavaScript==
 <span class="js-lines" data-query="delete">